gstupp/cdx/README.md

 /projA/prod/src
 ```
 # Introduction
 Direcroty trees can be very large.
-My current home direcorty is the root for over a million directories when including soft links (there are probably loops so this is just an estimate); discovering this tree took over 15 hours.
+My home direcorty is the root for over a million directories when including soft links (there are probably loops so this is just an estimate); discovering this tree took over 15 hours.
 ```
 >time find -L ${HOME}/  -not -path '*/\.*' -type d | wc -l 1629587